 We established an SEM-first correlative workflow to interrogate MMB enriched from LSSM.
-Correlative FM and SEM have previously been performed on single celled magnetotactic bacteria (11, 12), but to our knowledge the combined techniques have not been applied to MMB.
+Correlative fluorescence microscopy (FM) and SEM have previously been performed on both single celled magnetotactic bacteria [11, 12, 54] as well as MMB from the Mediterranean Sea [13], but to our knowledge the combined techniques have not been applied to MMB from LSSM.
 In addition, we show the first application of Raman and NanoSIMS to MMB.
-Based on 16S rRNA gene studies, the sample site at LSSM contains several distinct populations of MMB that have not been studied on a population-specific morphological and physiological level (17, 29, 30).
+Based on 16S rRNA gene studies, the sample site at LSSM contains several distinct populations of MMB that have not been studied on a population-specific morphological and physiological level [18, 30, 31].
 To identify whether these populations differ in morphology and relative metabolic activity, we applied our new correlative microscopy workflow to MMB.
 MMB magnetically enriched from LSSM tidal pool sediment were incubated with 50% D2O to determine if MMB populations differ in their anabolic activity.

-Because MMB exhibit a unique multicellular morphology, they can be easily distinguished from other morphotypes by light microscopy or SEM without the need for prior identification via FISH.
+Because MMB exhibit a unique multicellular morphology. they can be easily distinguished from other morphotypes by light microscopy or SEM without the need for prior identification via FISH.
 This was of particular importance as MMB from LSSM suffer detrimental effects to their cellular morphology when subjected to FISH (Fig. S1).
 For this reason, FE-SEM was performed first on MMB, and specific ROIs identified (Fig. 3a).
 Raman was subsequently used to map the biochemical makeup of each MMB identified by FE-SEM.
-Raman spectra of MMB contained characteristic peaks for greigite (Fe3S4; 350 cm-1; (38)), indicating it is the mineral used in their magnetosomes (Fig. 4d).
-This is consistent with the absence of characteristic peaks for magnetite and its laser-induced oxidative product, hematite, in the Raman spectra (38).
-As done with the mock community, we attempted to identify the C-D peak in the silent region of the spectra (2,040-2,300 cm-1).
+Raman spectra of MMB contained characteristic peaks for greigite (Fe3S4; 350 cm-1 [39]), indicating it is the mineral used in their magnetosomes (Fig. 4d).
+This is consistent with the absence of characteristic peaks for magnetite and its laser-induced oxidative product, hematite, in the Raman spectra (225, 245, 291, 411, and [39]).
+As done with the mock community, we attempted to identify the C-D peak in the silent region of the spectra (2040-2300 cm-1).
 Unexpectedly, we were unable to observe a C-D peak in any of the MMB spectra (Fig. 3b, Fig. S3, Table S1).
 At the time, we attributed this to a low labeling rate that was below the detection limit of Raman; this hypothesis was later confirmed by NanoSIMS (discussed below).
-Next, 16S rRNA targeted DOPE-FISH was used to identify three distinct MMB populations in LSSM (Fig. 3c) (30).
-As was done with the artificial community, ROIs were traced using a laser dissection microscope and the elemental and isotopic composition of the sample imaged using NanoSIMS (Fig 3e-l, Table S1).
+Next, 16S rRNA targeted DOPE-FISH was used to identify three distinct MMB populations in LSSM (Fig. 3b) [31].
+As was done with the artificial community, ROIs were traced using a laser dissection microscope and the elemental and isotopic composition of the sample imaged using NanoSIMS (Fig. 3d, Table S2).